lowRISC/opentitan/doc/project/checklist.md

 ### REVIEW_DELETED_FF

 Any deleted flops have been reviewed and signed off.

-### REVIEW_SW_CSR

-Any design changes which affect CSRs have been reviewed by the software team.

-### REVIEW_SW_FATAL_ERR

-Any fatal error mechanisms have been reviewed by the software team.
+If there is no synthesis flow at the block-level, this requirement can be waived.

 ### REVIEW_SW_CHANGE

-Any other software-visible design changes have been reviewed by the software team.
+Any software-visible design changes have been reviewed by the software team.

 ### REVIEW_SW_ERRATA

 All known "Won't Fix" bugs and "Errata" have been reviewed by the software team.

-### SEC_NON_RESET_FLOPS

-A review of sensitive security-critical storage flops was completed.
-Where appropriate, non-reset flops are used to store secure material.

-### SEC_SHADOW_REGS

-Shadow registers are implemented for all appropriate storage of critical control functions.

 ## V1